 Despite its reputation, crime in Marseille rarely targets tourists.
 Visitors are primarily exposed to petty crime, such as pickpocketing or scams, especially in crowded areas.
 Tourist areas and the city center remain generally safe, provided the usual precautions are taken.

-It would therefore be a shame to give up exploring the Old Port, the calanques or the Panier district because of a few areas to avoid, especially since these are easily identifiable and far from the main attractions.
+It would therefore be a shame to be afraid and give up on discovering the Old Port, the calanques or the Panier district because of a few areas to avoid, especially since these are easily identifiable and far from the main attractions.

 Where to stay safely in Marseille?